blueprinthq/coding-exercise/Readme.md

 - **Correctness**: does the application do what was asked?
 If there is anything missing, does the README explain why it is missing?
 - **Code quality**: is the code simple, easy to understand, and maintainable?
 Are there any code smells or other red flags?
 Does object-oriented code follows principles such as the single responsibility principle?
 Is the coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?
 - **Security**: are there any obvious vulnerabilities?
 - **UX**: is the web interface understandable and pleasing to use?
-Is the API intuitive?
-- **Technical choices**: do choices of libraries, databases, architecture etc. seem appropriate for the chosen application?
+- **Technical choices**: do choices of libraries, frameworks, etc seem appropriate for the chosen application?
-- **Production-readiness**: does the code include monitoring? logging? proper error handling?